Post Concussive Syndrome and Mild to Moderate Brain Injury

 In an article by Corwin Boake, Ph.D. and Harvey S. Levin, Ph.D. et al, Diagnostic Criteria for Post Concussional Syndrome After Mild to Moderate Brain Injury, in The Journal of Neuropsychiatry and Clinical Neurosciences, V.17, N.3, Summer 2005 the authors note the discrepancy in the diagnosis of Post Concussive Syndrome (PCS)using the ICD-10 vs the DSM-IV.
 The authors found that the prevalance of PCS was substantially higher using the ICD-10 criteria.
 The article confirms the findings of WHO Task Force which suggested further diagnostic refinement of the DSM-IV and ICD-10.
 The injury disability attorneys in Downtown Mobile can help with all kind of injury cases.

 While the research needs to move forward to establish the criteria for the diagnosis of PCS, the problems of brain injury are very real and immediate.
+If such an injury is caused by another person, click this link here now.
 Individuals who present with potentially mild brain injury in emergency departments need to be educated better about the effects of the injury.
 Many of these individuals are at risk for multiple concussive injuries through sport and recreational activities.
 Preventing an another injury for the individual may be the key function performed through education.
 Brain injury professionals continue to work with high school, college and professional sports coaches to establish strategies to protect injuried players from subsequent injuries.

 With the recent death of Terry Long, a professional football player, on our minds and the countless daily practice sessions undertaken by both professional and amateur athletes during which an injury to brain can occur, the focus on prevention cannot be discounted.
 Athletes at any level and, of any age, cannot be sent back into the fray following a bump to the head.
 Coaches, parents, physicians and fellow players must take heed: “Prevention is protection.”